jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://www.youtube-nocookie.com/embed/oXcHwGjGhL8" target="_blank" class="button small">Reader</a>

 _This is a person changing the world.
 Ideologues are just looking for attention.
-Credit: Rob Greenfield._
+Credit: Rob Greenfield and The Gardening Gangster._

 ---